-Mandvi, Mahuva, Umarpada taluka having in constructions of using wood & leaf .So, it decrease the vulnerability.
+Mandvi, Mahuva, Umarpada taluka having constructions of wood & leaf.
+So, it decrease the vulnerability.

 Road Accidents:

 Surat passes Broad-gauge railway lines 1.Western railways from Ahmedabad to Mumbai and 2.Central railway lines from Surat-Bhusaval-Amaravati lines.
 The national Highway No-8 Ahmedabad-Mumbai passes from Surat.
 Most of the cities & Villages of the district connected with state highways and local roads.
 Surat city, Mangrol, Olpad are vulnerable for road accidents.